What are prepaid debit cards?

 Some companies also issue mobile-optimized bank accounts that don’t require a squeaky-clean banking or credit history — and they often cost less than prepaid cards.

-Most prepaid debit cards either charge you each month or each time you make a purchase, but the MOVO® Digital Prepaid Visa® Card does neither.
-The “virtual” element lets you buy things online, but there’s also a physical card for in-person purchases, ATM withdrawals and cash back at retailers.
-MOVO also has a free ATM network, but making bill payments or funding the card with debit card transfers results in fees.
+Most prepaid debit cards either charge you each month or each time you make a purchase, but the Movo Virtual Prepaid Card does neither.
+The exception is if you go more than three months without activity; then a $4.95 inactivity fee is charged per month until there’s activity.
+A “virtual” element lets you buy things online, and there’s a physical card for in-person purchases, ATM withdrawals and cash back at retailers.
+Movo also has a free ATM network.

-- General fees and features: No monthly fees and no costs for activation; no credit check required.
+- General fees and features: No monthly fees and no costs for activation; $4.95 inactivity fee; no credit check required.

 - Purchases: No fees.